HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Another activity you could do is to visit The Cave – Viðgelmir which is the fourth-longest lava tunnel in Iceland.

-You can witness the inner working of a volcanic eruption and walk the path where an eruption flowed more than 5,000 years ago.
+You can witness the inner workings of a volcanic eruption and walk the path where an eruption flowed more than 5,000 years ago.
 A guided tour will allow you to learn about volcanic eruptions and their effect on the environment, before heading back to the capital.

 This lava cave is just 15 minutes away from Husafell Hotel (which could be your next stop).